No-Regret Learning in Bilateral Trade via Global Budget Balance: Repeated Bilateral Trade

-\paragraph{Regret with respect to the best fixed price.} The goal of the learner is to maximize the total gain from trade on a fixed and known time horizon $T$ while enforcing the global budget balance condition.
-Following \citet{CesaBianchiCCFL23,AzarFF22,CesaBianchiCCF21}, we measure the performance of a learning algorithm in terms of its regret with respect to the best fixed price(s) in hindsight.
-For any learning algorithm $\cA$ and sequence of valuations $\cS=((s_t,b_t))_{t=1}^T$ we define:
+\xhdr{Regret with respect to the best fixed price.} The goal is to maximize the total gain from trade on a fixed and known time horizon $T$ while enforcing the global budget balance condition.
+Following the literature on repeated bilateral trade \citep{CesaBianchiCCF21}, we measure the performance of a learning algorithm in terms of its regret with respect to the best fixed price(s) in hindsight.
+For any learning algorithm $\cA$ and sequence of valuations $\cS=\{(s_t,b_t)\}_{t=1}^T$ we define:

-where the sequence $\cS$ induces the $\gft_t$ functions and the expectation is with respect to (possibly) randomized prices $p_t$ and $q_t$ generated by the learning algorithm $\cA$.
-There are two simple properties that follow immediately by definition, whose proof is deferred to \Cref{app:preliminaries}.
-First, the definition is indeed well posed, meaning that the problem in the definition admits a maximizing pair.
-Second, there always exists a solution of the problem that consists in posting one single price to both agents.

-\begin{restatable}{proposition}{Benchmarkone} The definition of regret in \Cref{def:benchmark_1} is well posed and there always exists a solution $p^* \in [0,1]$ of the problem such that: